acm-cui/website-community/sc/constitution.md

 ---
-label: Constitution
 description: The Constitution for the ACM Conversational User Interfaces conference.

+lastmod: page
 redirect_from:
-  - /sc/constitution/
+  - /about/constitution/

 menus:
-  about:
+  sc:
     title: Constitution
     weight: 2
 ---